ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 </details>
 <br/>

-Now we'll start moving my user stories toward being code stories.
+Now we'll start moving these user stories toward being code stories.
 To do this, We'll define some key *things* and *actions* in my user stories.
 For each one, we need to consider what the bare minimum is to achieve this effect...

 | User story | Code story |
 | --- | --- |